Welcome to our site! Here’s our latest news that we’d like to share:

 The Clark County SWCD is moving forward with the implementation of its’ Fourteen Mile Creek/Goose Creek-OH River Watersheds Improvement Project, which has been made possible by the receipt of an EPA Section 319 grant.
 With this implementation, cost-share funds will be available for projects in identified critical areas of the watersheds for selected BMPs needed to address resource concerns identified in the Watershed Management Plan.
 Many educational activities will also be available to provide information to citizens so they can make better environmental decisions, and help improve water quality within the watersheds.

 Work will begin soon to develop the cost-share program; details of the program and applications will be available early this spring to producers.
 Best management practices such as cover crops, forage and biomass planting, critical area planting, grassed waterways, filter strips, fencing, and others that address water quality concerns, will be eligible for cost-share.
 Landowners will be provided technical assistance to facilitate BMP implementation through activities such as conducting farm visits, assisting with conservation planning and BMP selection, and inspecting installed BMPs to ensure that they meet design specifications.
-If you would like to receive an application for cost-share funds when they are available, or would like more information, please contact the SWCD office at (812) 256-2330, ext.
+If you would like to receive an application for cost-share funds when they are available, or would like more information, please contact David Trotter at the SWCD office at (812) 256-2330, ext.
 3.

 Cost-Share Funds Now Available to Producers